 This HEALTH INFORMATION PORTABILITY ACT (HIPAA) PRIVACY NOTICE describes how medical information about you may be used and disclosed and how you can get access to this information.
 PLEASE REVIEW IT CAREFULLY.

-Samaritan Healthcare & Hospice is required by law to protect the privacy of your health information.
+Samaritan is required by law to protect the privacy of your health information.
 We are required to provide you with this Notice of Privacy Practices to describe our legal duties and your rights with respect to your protected health information.
 We are also required to abide by the terms of this Notice which is currently in effect, and to notify you in the event of a breach of your unsecured health information.

-To provide treatment.
-We may use and disclose your health information to coordinate care within Samaritan Healthcare & Hospice and with others involved in your care, such as your attending physician, members of our interdisciplinary team and other health care professionals who have agreed to assist us in coordinating care.
+To Provide Treatment.
+We may use and disclose your health information to coordinate care within Samaritan and with others involved in your care, such as your attending physician, members of our interdisciplinary team and other health care professionals who have agreed to assist us in coordinating care.
 For example, physicians involved in your care will need information about your symptoms in order to prescribe appropriate medications.
-When appropriate, we may share your health information with a family member, other relative or any other person you identify if that person is involved in you care and the information is relevant to your care or the payment of your care.
+When appropriate, we may share your health information with a family member, other relative or any other person you identify if that person is involved in your care and the information is relevant to your care or the payment of your care.
 We also may notify your family about your location or general condition or disclose such information to an entity assisting in a disaster relief efforts.

 When Legally Required.
 We will disclose your health information when it is required to do so by any Federal, State or local law.

 When There Are Risks to Public Health.
 We may disclose your health information for public activities and purposes in order to:

 • Prevent or control disease, injury or disability; report disease, injury, vital events such as birth or death; and the conduct of public health surveillance, investigations, and interventions.